Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 N.C.H.S.
 Leading Causes

-In order to provide a ranking standard the NCHS (National Center for Health Statistics) prepared a list of 113 selected causes of death that are reported on the death certificate.
+In order to provide a consistent standard for ranking causes of death, the NCHS (National Center for Health Statistics) prepared a list of 113 selected causes of death that are reported on the death certificate.
 The NCHS 50 leading causes of death are taken from the list of 113.
 Other classification schemes are used, such as the STIPDA external causes of injury and the ICD-O causes of cancer deaths.
-For more information about the NCHS rankings, see the Cause of Death Ranking Vital Statistics Report.
-Leading causes of death for New Mexico can be calculated using the Mortality Custom Query section of the NM-IBIS Website. [list of NCHS leading causes...]
+For more information about the NCHS rankings, see the National Vital Statistics Reports; vol 70 no 9 Vital Statistics Report.
+Leading causes of death for New Mexico can be calculated using the Mortality Custom Query section of the NM-IBIS Website.
+For more information on NCHS cause of death ICD codes, visit the IBIS help page on ICD Codes and NCHS code lists.

 Neonatal Mortality Rate